EnoxSoftware/VuforiaWithOpenCVForUnityExample/README.md

-Voforia with OpenCV for Unity Sample
+Vuforia with OpenCV for Unity Sample
 ====================

 Demo Video